CONSERVATION AT THE BSM

 It is the practice of the Bata Shoe Museum to conserve rather than restore: we believe that worn footwear has a more significant cultural meaning than unused pristine shoes.
 Signs of wear such as stretched leather, dirt on soles, even alterations & modifications are evidence that these are real shoes worn by real people.

-For more information on the Bata Shoe Museum’s conservation department and practices, visit our blog A Step into the Bata Shoe Museum, where Conservator Ada Hopkins is a regular contributor.
+For more information on the Bata Shoe Museum’s conservation department and practices, visit our blog A Step into the Bata Shoe Museum.